Common mistakes to avoid when starting a business

 Guide

 Common mistakes for new businesses include setting up unsatisfactory credit arrangements and not taking due care when choosing suppliers.
-It is important to choose carefully as your business' profitability and reputation could be at stake.
+Careful decisions in these areas protect your profit margins and business reputation.

 Setting up poor supplier contracts

 Finding a reliable and competitively priced supplier can be vital to the success of your business.
-This is because you rely on your suppliers to provide you with the goods and services your business needs to operate.
-Getting the best deals can have a significant effect on your business' profits.
+This is because you rely on suppliers for the goods and services that keep your business running.
+Securing the best deals can directly affect your operational efficiency and cost management.

 When selecting your suppliers, price is an obvious concern.
 However, other factors such as value for money, quality, reliability and service must also be taken into consideration.